JOEL JOSEPH S. MARCIANO, JR., PhD

 Philippine Space Agency (PhilSA)

-Dr. Perez was appointed as Deputy Director General (DDG) of the Philippine Space Agency (PhilSA) in January 2021.
-She is on secondment from the Institute of Environmental Science and Meteorology of the University of the Philippines Diliman, where she is currently an Associate Professor and holds the title of Scientist II.
+Dr. Perez serves as the Deputy Director General for Space Science and Technology (DDG-SST) at the Philippine Space Agency (PhilSA).
+She is also a Professor at the Institute of Environmental Science and Meteorology of the University of the Philippines Diliman.